 Jérôme Faissat 5th Jul 2018 5 Min Read

-Buying a new family car is an exciting journey which involves spending a lot of time and money finding “the one”.
+Buying a new family car is an exciting journey that involves spending a lot of time and money finding “the one”.
 The experience is strikingly different from one brand to the other, tipping the balance on which car you end up buying.

 When my wife and I decided that we needed a new car, I had my requirements (electric/hybrid) and she had hers (SUV, seven-seaters big enough to accommodate our kids).

 I did some research and I came up with a few choices: the Volvo XC90 T8 and the Tesla Model X. We also briefly considered the BMW X5.

 The price for their basic model is roughly in the same ballpark figure.
 The Tesla Model X is on the higher end and the BMW X5 at the lower end of the spectrum.

 We ruled out the BMW X5 because it was too small but also because the CO2 emission is above the OZEV threshold (both for the car and the charge point).